Gambling and online casinos in Iraq

 Real situation

-especially in large cities - Baghdad, Erbil and Basra.
+Despite formal bans, there is a wide underground gaming culture in the country, especially in major cities - Baghdad, Erbil and Basra.

 Key trends:- access to gambling sites is carried out through VPN and mobile proxies;